storswiftlabs/tlock/README.md

 However, such a quantum computer seems unlikely to be built within the next 5-10 years and therefore we currently consider that you can expect a "**long term security**" horizon of at least 5 years by relying on our design.

 Finally, relying on the League of Entropy **Testnet** should not be considered secure and be used only for testing purposes.
-We recommend relying on the League of Entropy `fastnet` beacon chain running on **Mainnet** for securing timelocked content.
+We recommend relying on the League of Entropy `quicknet` beacon chain running on **Mainnet** for securing timelocked content.

 Our timelock scheme and code was reviewed by cryptography and security experts from Kudelski and the report is available on IPFS at [`QmWQvTdiD3fSwJgasPLppHZKP6SMvsuTUnb1vRP2xM7y4m`](https://ipfs.io/ipfs/QmWQvTdiD3fSwJgasPLppHZKP6SMvsuTUnb1vRP2xM7y4m).